Click on the image above to download a pdf

 ANSI

-An article published in March 2024 by the American National Standards Institute (ANSI) states: “Using oxo-biodegradable technology can prevent future contributions to the accumulation of plastic waste that has escaped into the environment.
-Oxo-biodegradable plastic serves as a solution to littered plastic because it is recyclable and will degrade without releasing methane.”
+An article published in March 2024 by the American National Standards Institute (ANSI) states that using the d2w type of biodegradable technology “can prevent future contributions to the accumulation of plastic waste that has escaped into the environment.
+This type of biodegradable plastic serves as a solution to littered plastic because it is recyclable and will degrade without releasing methane.”

-ANSI continues “It is important to note that oxo-biodegradable plastic is not the same as oxo-degradable plastic.
+ANSI continues “It is important to note that this type of biodegradable plastic is not the same as oxo-degradable plastic.
 Oxo-degradable plastic [i.e. conventional plastic] does not biodegrade but breaks into microplastics which are then released into the environment and cause significant harm, especially to ocean life.
-They quickly fragment into smaller and smaller pieces (i.e., microplastics) that do not break down at the molecular or polymer level like biodegradable and compostable plastics.
+They quickly fragment into smaller and smaller pieces (i.e. microplastics) that do not break down at the molecular or polymer level like biodegradable and compostable plastics.
 The resulting microplastics are left in the environment indefinitely until they fully break down over a very long period of time.”

-“By contrast, oxo-biodegradation means degradation resulting from oxidative and cell-mediated phenomena, either simultaneously or successively [CEN/TR15351].
-The plastic degrades by oxidation until its molecular weight is low enough to be accessible to bacteria and fungi, who then recycle it back into nature.
+“By contrast, the d2w type of plastic “degrades by oxidation until its molecular weight is low enough to be accessible to bacteria and fungi, who then recycle it back into nature.
 These plastics are tested for degradation, biodegradation, and ecotoxicity according to ASTM D6954-24.”

 INTERTEK

-Results of the chemical and residue analysis conducted on the 50 grams of biomass which remained after completion of ASTM D6954 testing, revealed the presence of one and two oxidised particles resembling PE and PP respectively.
-These findings may indicate incomplete mineralisation or they could have been low-molecular-weight oligomers formed during the degradation process that no longer retain the physical characteristics of conventional plastics.
-A polymer material with a molecular weight of less than 5,000 Daltons typically loses its tensile strength and barrier properties, it is also hydrophilic and biodegradable and therefore not persistent.
+Results of the chemical and residue analysis conducted on the biomass which remained after completion of ASTM D6954 testing, revealed the presence of one and two oxidised particles resembling PE and PP respectively.
+These findings may indicate incomplete mineralisation or they might have been low-molecular-weight oligomers formed during the degradation process that no longer retain the physical characteristics of conventional plastics.
+A polymer material with a molecular weight of less than 5,000 Daltons has lost its tensile strength and barrier properties, it is also hydrophilic and biodegradable and therefore not persistent.

 This testing shows that plastics upgraded with d2w technology are very useful for reducing microplastics and reducing the prevalence and accumulation of plastics in the environment.